 Deciding to sell your apartment or rent it out can be a big decision.
 It’s always helpful to think through both sides and make an informed decision.
 Whenever in doubt, get perspective from a local real estate professional that can give you guidance.

 Thinking about selling your apartment in NYC?
-Understand what your place is worth with a free home valuation from Prevu.
+Understand what your place is worth with a free home valuation and marketing strategy from Prevu.

 Thinking to buy a co-op in NYC?
 Check out the answers to the most common questions New Yorkers have about purchasing a co-op in NYC.

 April 06, 2018

 Despite having to pay sky high prices for apartments in NYC, some buyers may not realize that there are additional closings costs they haven’t considered.
 The extra costs can really add up, especially for condos.

 August 30, 2018